Skip to main content

 About Punta del Este

 Punta del Este Ecological Reserve is located on the southeastern tip of Isla de la Juventud, Cuba's second-largest island situated in the Gulf of Batabanó.
 The reserve protects a dramatic limestone coastline characterized by caves, mangroves, and coral reef systems.
-It is most celebrated for the Cueva de Punta del Este, often called the "Sistine Chapel of Caribbean Rock Art," which contains approximately 235 pre-Columbian pictographs created by the Siboney and Ciboney peoples.
-The protected area encompasses both terrestrial and marine habitats, safeguarding biodiversity found at the interface of open Caribbean waters and sheltered coastal lagoons.
+It is most celebrated for the Cueva de Punta del Este, often called the "Sistine Chapel of Caribbean Rock Art," which contains approximately 235 pre-Columbian pictographs created by the ancient Siboney (also known as Guanahatabey) people.
+[1] The protected area encompasses both terrestrial and marine habitats, safeguarding biodiversity found at the interface of open Caribbean waters and sheltered coastal lagoons.

 Wildlife Ecosystems